sftcd/tinfoil/README.md

-	While one might attempt to argue that the above does not say "and oh, by the way, it is ok to hand out session keys to some unnamed parties so they can decrypt ciphertext" such an argument seems risible - the IAB statement's words above argue for the opposite of [draft-rehired](http://tools.ietf.org/html/draft-rhrd-tls-tls13-visibility-00).
+	While one might attempt to argue that the above does not say "and oh, by the way, it is ok to hand out session keys to some unnamed parties so they can decrypt ciphertext" such an argument seems very unlikely to have been IAB member's mind whilst writing that statement - the IAB statement's words above argue for the opposite of [draft-rehired](http://tools.ietf.org/html/draft-rhrd-tls-tls13-visibility-00).

 1. [draft-rehired](http://tools.ietf.org/html/draft-rhrd-tls-tls13-visibility-00)